 The response to the COVID-19 pandemic continues to evolve in light of changing circumstances and risks.
-On 21 January 2022, the Government announced revised public health guidelines, including the phased return to the workplace from 24 January.
+On 21 January 2022, the government announced revised public health guidelines, including the phased return to the workplace from 24 January.
 The Transitional Protocol – Good Practice Guidance for Continuing to Prevent the Spread of COVID-19 is the current guidance for the safe return to and operation of workplaces.
 The HSA has also produced guidance on returning to work for employers and employees.

-With the phased return to workplace underway, the Government has called on employers, in consultation with their employees, to start to develop or finalise their long-term arrangements for blended or remote working.
+With the phased return to workplace underway, the government has called on employers, in consultation with their employees, to start to develop or finalise their long-term arrangements for blended or remote working.

 General health and safety

 The HSA information on remote working provides guidance and information on responsibilities under safety, health and welfare law.
-Their guidance on working from home includes advice such as the key responsibilities for the employee and employer, work-related stress, equipment provision, maintaining communication, good practice in setting up a workspace and risk assessment.
+Their guidance on working from home (PDF) includes advice such as the key responsibilities for the employee and employer, work-related stress, equipment provision, maintaining communication, good practice in setting up a workspace and risk assessment.

 If employees have a disability, are young workers or are pregnant, the employer needs to ensure that the tasks and working conditions do not adversely affect their health.
 The HSA has provided further information on sensitive risk groups.